-We probably don’t need to say this but are going to cover all the bases.
 A professional recruiter will avoid emails that hint to innuendo or anything potentially immature.
 We are going to be hired for a real job where there is real responsibility.
 Recruiters don’t want to reach out to a HotBod95@gmail.com.

 Try to use an email with a standard format like FirstName.LastName@gmail.com.
 Avoid using your birth year as this can be used to assume age.
 We want to be hired or declined based on our qualifications.
 We also like email like JohnnySmithAccountant1@gmail.com